DeepRLCourse/DeepRLCourse.github.io/docs/course_notes/model-based.md

 #### Other Challenges and Notes

-1. **Reward Function Misspecification**
-   - If the reward function itself is imperfect or learned, it can exacerbate overshooting or produce unintended behaviors.
+1. **Reward Function Misspecification.** If the reward function itself is imperfect or learned, it can exacerbate overshooting or produce unintended behaviors.

-2. **Stochastic Environments**
-   - Open-loop methods (Version 0.5, 1.0) can fail if they don’t adapt in real time.
+2. **Stochastic Environments.** Open-loop methods (Version 0.5, 1.0) can fail if they don’t adapt in real time.
 MPC (Version 1.5) or robust policy optimization (Version 2.0) are better at handling randomness.

-3. **Exploding/Vanishing Gradients**
-   - A big challenge for Version 2.0 when unrolling many timesteps through a neural model.
+3. **Exploding/Vanishing Gradients.** A big challenge for Version 2.0 when unrolling many timesteps through a neural model.

-4. **Safety Concerns**
-   - In physical or high-stakes domains, any form of model inaccuracy can be dangerous.
+4. **Safety Concerns.** In physical or high-stakes domains, any form of model inaccuracy can be dangerous.
 MPC is often the pragmatic choice in safety-critical tasks.

-5. **Computational Trade-Offs**
-   - MPC (Version 1.5) can be expensive online.
+5. **Computational Trade-Offs.** MPC (Version 1.5) can be expensive online.
 End-to-end policy learning (Version 2.0) moves the heavy lifting offline, but training is more delicate.

 ---